Shahil3/Multi-Tenant-Task-Management-System-/README.md

-# Multi-Tenant-Task-Management-System-

-Below is the content you can use for the `README.md` file for the **Multi-Tenant Task Management System** project:

----

 # Multi-Tenant Task Management System

 A scalable and efficient task management solution designed for multi-tenant environments.
 This application allows multiple tenants (organizations or user groups) to manage tasks, assign roles, and streamline workflows with a secure and intuitive interface.